archival-IIIF/server/readme.md

 an OAI endpoint to be indexed in [ElasticSearch](https://www.elastic.co/webinars/getting-started-elasticsearch).
 Current implementations:
     - `iish-metadata`: Looks for and indexes metadata from the OAI service of the IISH.
+    - `niod-metadata`: Looks for and indexes metadata from NIOD.
  - **Waveform derivative worker**: Gets a job with a collection id and then builds waveform representations of all audio files of the collection with the given collection id.
 Current implementations:
     - `waveform`: Default implementation.